Documentation style tools#

 addopts = "--doctest-modules"

-Interrogate is a tool for checking docstring coverage.
-Similar to source code coverage tools, this tool tests how many functions, classes, and modules in a Python library hold a docstring.
+The interrogate tool checks docstring coverage.
+Similar to source code coverage tools, this tool tests how many modules, functions, classes, and methods in a Python library hold a docstring.

 [tool.interrogate]